SubstanceMobile/media/README.md

 The music package contains the entire playback engine from GEM Player.
 It will help you make an extremely functional music player with very little code.
 ######Core
 This is the base library.
 It contains classes you can use to configure the entire music package.
 It also includes the base media objects: `Song`, `Album`, `Playlist`, and `Artist`.
+######Loading
+THis library is used to load the data from your mediastore into lists of the core objects.
 ######Tags
 This library is used to edit your media tags.
 It can also control your playlists.
 ###Dynamic Colors